herbert-50/SSE-One/doc/manual.md

-- **Play** - Yellow means: waiting for copy. in this case the **Play** command was executed, but the sequence will be not directly.
-When it was copied (after the current sequence has ended) the yellow light is switched of.
+- **Play** - Yellow means: waiting for copy.
+    In this case the **Play** command was executed, but the but the module waits for the end of the current sequence.
+    When the new sequence was copied the yellow light disapears.

 - **Clear** - Green means: the current record sequence is empty.
 With the first entered note the light will be switched off.